 - As of the school year of 2015/2016 we offer a German Curricular Stream (Sek-I Stream).
 This means that eligible native and non-native German speaking pupils from 5th class on are prepared for the German Mittlerer Schulabschluss while continuing with the Irish Primary School curriculum.

 - Students in the Sek-I Stream are taught through German in the following subjects: Mathematics (3 periods/week), Biology (2 periods/week).
 From class 6 on the subject History (2 periods/week) is also taught through German.

 - Students receive enhanced German lessons and more periods of German than in a typical Irish school.

 - There is also an opportunity to sit the Sprachdiplom exams (level 1 and 2) of the German Kultusministerkonferenz (Level A2-C1 European Framework for Language Competence).
-By passing these exams, students achieve a level of German language proficiency that is above the level of the Leaving Certificate and satisfies the language requirement to study at a German university.
-Students who started to learn German in St. Kilian’s in first year can also sit these exams.
+By passing these exams, students achieve a level of German language proficiency that is far above the level of the Leaving Certificate and satisfies the language requirement to study at a German university.
+Students who started to learn German in St. Kilian’s in 1st Year can also sit these exams.

-- We also offer a German curricular stream.
-This means that suitable children will not only sit the Irish Junior and Leaving Certificates, but are also prepared for a German Mittlerer Schulabschluss and they qualify for entry into the gymnasiale Oberstufe in Germany.
+- We also offer a German curricular stream (Sek-I Stream).
+This means that suitable students (native German speakers as well as foreign language learners) will not only sit the Irish Junior and Leaving Certificates, but are also prepared for a German Mittlerer Schulabschluss and they qualify for entry into the gymnasiale Oberstufe in Germany.

-- German lessons are offered at various levels in each year group for beginners, advanced learners and for students who participate in the German curricular stream.
+- German lessons are offered at various levels in each year group, for beginners, advanced learners and for students who participate in the Sek-I Stream.

-- Depending on the curricular stream the individual student follows, certain subjects will be taught through German.
-All students will be taught through German for the project course History and Literature.
+- Depending on the curricular stream the individual student follows, certain subjects – other than German – will also be taught through German.
+All students will be taught through German in at least one other subject or in the project course History and Literature.
 This course is offered at all proficiency levels including beginners.